Xetibo/ReSet-Doc/sections/literature.typ

-The next part of the plugin is the DBus interface, this interface can be directly injected into the existing DBus server provided by the ReSet daemon, providing users with locality transparency, meaning users will not see the difference between a plugin interface, and the core interfaces provided by ReSet out of the box.
+The next part of the plugin is the DBus interface, this interface can be directly injected into the existing DBus server provided by the ReSet daemon, providing users with a seamless user interface, meaning users will not see the difference between a plugin interface, and the core interfaces provided by ReSet out of the box.